vanpeerdevelopment/serverless-framework-course/README.md

-# serverless-framework-course
+# AWS Lambda and the Serverless Framework
-Notes for the serverless framwork with lambda udemy course
+My notes for the [AWS Lambda and the Serverless Framework Udemy course](https://www.udemy.com/aws-lambda-serverless/learn/v4/overview)